 The iPhone 6 Plus certainly trumps the LG G3 when it comes to looks though, with a truly premium body and it also gives the LG G3's camera a run for its money.

 But despite its high-end appearance, the design of the iPhone 6 Plus makes it more awkward to use one-handed than the LG G3, as it's both taller and wider.
-Its biggest problem though is its price tag, because with a starting price of £619 it makes the LG G3, which can now be found for under £400, look positively cheap and it's hard to justify the extra expenditure.
+Its biggest problem though is its price tag, because with a starting price of £619 it makes the LG G3, which can now be found for under £300 in some places, look positively cheap and it's hard to justify the extra expenditure.

 HTC One M8